mschae23/dearrow-cli/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+Note that DeArrow CLI actually has to be distributed under the terms of the GNU Affero General Public License, version 3 (only), as published by the Free Software Foundation, due to its dependency on DeArrow Browser.